secretstartups/handbook/content/handbook/business-technology/okta/okta-enduser-faq/index.md

 ## How will Okta support GitLab's account creation?

-The activation workflow is triggered by the creation of account within Bamboo HR.
+The activation workflow is triggered by the creation of account within Workday.

 ## Which browsers does Okta work on?

-Okta supports the following Web Browsers: Internet Explorer, Firefox, Safari and Chrome.
-Okta also works through Mobile Apps on iOS.
-The Okta mobile app isn't currently supported via Android, however you can use OKTA via your phone's browser.
+Okta supports Firefox, Safari and Chrome.

 ## What is a plugin?